 What to ask your eye doctor before signing up for heat treatments?

 Before you spend thousands of dollars getting the heat treatment, ask your eye doctor to squeeze your Meibomian oil glands and tell you what comes out?
 Descriptions should be clear, cloudy, toothpaste or nothing comes out.
 If the secretions are thick, toothpaste like or nothing comes out.
-Heat treatments may not work.
+Heat treatments for MGD may not work.